Weather of 2010: February 12–19

 Following a storm in the southeast United States on February 12–13, snow was on the ground simultaneously in all 50 U.S. states, an event believed never to have occurred previously.
 Snow was confirmed in 49 states by February 13, and small patches of remnant snow on the north face of Mauna Kea in Hawai'i were confirmed soon after.
-The snow on February 12–13 forced the cancellation of Bi-Lo Myrtle Beach Marathon XIII after the 5k portion had been run the previous night.
+The snow on February 12–13 forced the cancellation of Bi-Lo Myrtle Beach Marathon XIII.
 A record depth of 12.5 inches of snow fell within 24 hours in the Dallas–Fort Worth urban metro on the 13th.
-The result of the massive snowstorm led to whole school districts being shut down and over 200,000 buildings were left without power, and forced to use fire and candles to light and heat their homes.
+The result of the massive snowstorm led school districts being shut down and over 200,000 buildings were left without power, and forced to use fire and candles to light and heat their homes.
 A 1 ft tall wind-induced wave swept 3 people off of various southern Californian beaches on February 14, slightly injuring one.
 Light snow fell in both parts of Hampshire and Fife, and heavily in the mountainous regions of Sakhalin Island on the 15th.
 About 1,800 out of 24,00 flights at Hartsfield Jackson Atlanta Airport were canceled on February 13.
 Numerous minor car accidents happened all around the Metro Atlanta area.

 Moderate amounts of snow fell in Gwent and Northamptonshire on the 16th.
 Weather forecasters warned of more snow predicted across South East Wales and parts of Central England.
 Moderate snow fall was reported in both Oxfordshire, Northamptonshire, Leicestershire, the Malvern Hills, Pembrokeshire, Bristol, Aberdeenshire and Greater London on February 17 and 18.
 The various London Authorities warned of growing travel chaos in London on the 18th.

 Over two inches of snow had fallen in part of Gwent, Pembrokeshire and Gloucestershire on the 18th.
 The roadways in the Gloucestershire town of Dursley had been quickly covered in snow that as a cold weather front moved over the west of the county of Gloucestershire, Chief Inspector Steve Porter, of Gloucestershire Constabulary told motorists to take care and warned that many roads including the B4221 at Gorsley and the A4136 at Longhope had had major accidents.
 Most of the roads would be closed due to heavy snow for the next few days.
 Moderate amounts of snow also fell in part of Oxfordshire and Northamptonshire on the 19th.